score-framework/js.ajax/README.rst

 Callback
 --------

-Internet explorer does not provide a promises_, you will either have to use a polyfill, or use the callback-based API of this module:
+Internet explorer does not provide promises_, you will either have to use a polyfill, or use the callback-based API of this module:

 .. code-block:: javascript